Chinthan07/100_Day_Challenge/Day2/README.md

 # DAY2
-Different OS and Installing of OS
+Different OS used for cybersecurity